-- (iii) Where due to administrative exigencies a government servant is required to move to another post relinquishing his post against local arrangement. - Rule 286 (2) In cases in which the transfer of charge involves assumption of responsibility for cash, stores, etc., the following instructions should be observed: - - (i) The Cash Book or imprest account should be closed on the date of transfer and a note recorded in it over the signatures of both the relieved and the relieving Government servants, showing the cash and imprest balances and the number of unused cheques/receipt books, if any, made over and received by them respectively. - (ii) The relieving Government servant should bring to notice anything irregular or objectionable in the conduct of business that may have come officially to his notice to the incoming officer. - In the case of any sudden (iii) casualty occurring or any emergent necessity arising for a Government servant to relinguish his charge, the next senior officer of the department present shall take charge.
-When the person who takes charge is not a Gazetted Government servant, he must at once report the circumstances to his nearest departmental superior and obtain orders as to the cash in hand, if anv. - Rule 286 (3) The additional procedure to be followed by an Audit Officer or Accounts Officer, etc., in making over charge of his functions in connection with the Charitable Endowments and other Trust Accounts is laid down in Appendix - 8. - Rule 287 Date of Birth.
-Every person newly appointed to a service or a post under Government shall, at the time of the appointment, declare the date of birth by the Christian era with confirmatory documentary evidence such as a Matriculation Certificate, where prescribed qualification for appointment is Matriculation or above.
+(iii) Where due to administrative exigencies a government servant is required to move to another post relinquishing his post against local arrangement.

+- (2) In cases in which the transfer of charge involves assumption of responsibility for cash, stores, etc., the following instructions should be observed: - - (i) The Cash Book or imprest account should be closed on the date of transfer and a note recorded in it over the signatures of both the relieved and the relieving Government servants, showing the cash and imprest balances and the number of unused cheques/receipt books, if any, made over and received by them respectively. - (ii) The relieving Government servant should bring to notice anything irregular or objectionable in the conduct of business that may have come officially to his notice to the incoming officer. - In the case of any sudden (iii) casualty occurring or any emergent necessity arising for a Government servant to relinquish his charge, the next senior officer of the department present shall take charge.
+When the person who takes charge is not a Gazetted Government servant, he must at once report the circumstances to his nearest departmental superior and obtain orders as to the cash in hand, if any.

+Rule 286 (3) The additional procedure to be followed by an Audit Officer or Accounts Officer, etc., in making over charge of his functions in connection with the Charitable Endowments and other Trust Accounts is laid down in Appendix - 8.

+Date of Birth.
+Every person newly appointed to a service or a post under Government shall, at the time of the appointment, declare the date of birth by the Christian era with confirmatory documentary evidence such as a

+$^{58}$ Amended vide Department of Expenditure (DoE), Ministry of Finance (MoF) OM No. 14(37)/2015-E.II.A dated 12.07.2024.

+Matriculation Certificate, where prescribed qualification for appointment is Matriculation or above.
 In other cases Municipal Birth Certificate or Certificate from the recognised school last attended shall be treated as a valid document.

-- Rule 288 (2) The service book of a government servant shall be maintained in duplicate.
-First copy shall be retained and maintained by the Head of the Office and the second copy should be given to the government servant for safe custody as indicated below:- - (i) To the existing employees within six months of the date on which these rules become effective, if not already given. - (ii) To new appointees within one month of the date of appointment. - Rule 288 (3) In January each year the Government servant shall handover his copy of the Service Book to his office for updation.
-The office shall update and return it to the Government Servant within thirty days of its receipt. - Rule 288 (4) In case the Government servants' copy is lost by the government servant, it shall be replaced on payment of a sum of Rs.
-500/-. - Rule 288 (5) All Service Books should be digitised for easy reference and to avoid problems in case of loss of Service Books. - Rule 289 Retrospective claim due from date of sanction.
+- (2) The service book of a government servant shall be maintained in duplicate.
+First copy shall be retained and maintained by the Head of the Office and the second copy should be given to the government servant for safe custody as indicated below:- - (i) To the existing employees within six months of the date on which these rules become effective, if not already given. - (ii) To new appointees within one month of the date of appointment.

+(3) In January each year the Government servant shall handover his copy of the Service Book to his office for updation.
+The office shall update and return it to the Government Servant within thirty days of its receipt.

+(4) In case the Government servants' copy is lost by the government servant, it shall be replaced on payment of a sum of Rs.
+500/-.

+(5) All Service Books should be digitised for easy reference and to avoid problems in case of loss of Service Books.

+Retrospective claim due from date of sanction.
 In the case of sanction accorded with retrospective effect the charge does not become due before it is sanctioned.
-In such cases the time-limit specified in Rule296 (1) should be reckoned from the date of sanction and not from the date on which the sanction takes effect. - Rule 290 Due date of T. A. claim.
+In such cases the time-limit specified in Rule296 (1) should be reckoned from the date of sanction and not from the date on which the sanction takes effect.

+Due date of T. A. claim.
 Travelling allowance claim of a government servant shall fall due for payment on the date succeeding the date of completion of the journey.
 He shall submit the travelling allowance claim within sixty days of its becoming due failing which it shall stand forfeited.